k-sheridan/ekf_vio/README.md

 ## Quick ROS installation guide

+(developed using ROS Kinetic)

 1. >cd ~/catkin_ws/src
 2. >git clone https://github.com/pauvsi/invio
 3. >sudo apt-get install ros-{your distribution}-sophus
 4. >cd ..
 5. >catkin_make

-this should compile the entire package
+this should compile the entire package.
+If there is an issue please create an issue on this repo!

 ## Development Status

 - [x] initialize with guessed uniform depth estimate of all features and estimate camera motion
 - [x] optimize depths of new points when they are added
 - [x] publish odometry message
-- [ ] remove old frames from the buffer safely preventing the algorithm from using an extremely high amount of memory
+- [x] remove old frames from the buffer safely preventing the algorithm from using an extremely high amount of memory
 - [ ] integrate imu readings
 - [ ] determine fast and accurate params and increase speed
 - [ ] add third party initialization through rosservice
 - [ ] add realtime reinitialization feature
 - [ ] add more initialization methods

-## Closed Source Version

-if you would like a closed source version with more sensor integration please contact Kevin Sheridan @Trexter.